pulseaudio-equalizer-ladspa/equalizer/README.md

 The source code was also run through a formatter to correct the heavy mix of tabs and spaces.
 I have no idea how it even ran with such inconsistent indentation."

+In version 4.0 the following was fixed: the involuntary volume raise issue, volume detection and implementation of --color=never for grep.

+Thanks again to kabili207 :)